gdennie/toml/toml.md

 }
 ```

-The inline tables above are identical to the following standard table
+The inline tables above are identical to the following standard TOML table
 definitions:

 ```toml